In the places where commemorations are tolerated, the Tiananmen Massacre is widely remembered through music.

-It is 27 years since the Chinese government cracked down on the student demonstrations in 1989.
-The Tiananmen Square Massacre is now widely commemorated through music.
-The main candlelight vigil, held on every June 4th anniversary in Victoria Park, has the format of a well-rehearsed concert.
-The singing of protest songs is an integral part of the ceremony.
+The main candlelight vigil, held every June 4 in Victoria Park, has the format of a well-rehearsed concert and the singing of protest songs is an integral part of the solemn ceremony.

 Not all of these songs, however, hark back to the days of the demonstrations.
 Last year, the late Roman Tam’s 1984 patriotic hit Chinese Dream was removed from the Victoria Park setlist.
 To reflect recent developments, it was replaced by Raise the Umbrella, an anthem of the Occupy movement.
 University students and localist groups, who organise separate June 4th demonstrations, have even eschewed music as a method of resistance altogether.

 Back in 1989, many of the songs heard in Beijing were actually socialist anthems, and the most widely sung was The Internationale.
 For the post-Cultural Revolution generation of mainland Chinese, these anthems represented idealism in a time of uncertainty.
 Although they were appropriated as a form of protest, after the crackdown they quickly lost their connotations with the student movement.
 Against a backdrop of shifting values and allegiances, how has the musical legacy of the Tiananmen Square Massacre evolved over the years?

 Nothing to My Name (一無所有) – Cui Jian (崔健) (1986)

 “I have given you all of my aspirations, I have given you all of my freedoms.
 Yet you still laugh at me for having nothing to my name…”